Axion: Dark matter recoil searches

 Dark matter cryogenic detectors have searched for electron recoils that would indicate axions.
 CDMS published in 2009 and EDELWEISS set coupling and mass limits in 2013.
 UORE and XMASS also set limits on solar axions in 2013.
-XENON100 used a 225 day run to set the best coupling limits to date and exclude some parameters.
+XENON100 used a 225-day run to set the best coupling limits to date and exclude some parameters.

 Nuclear spin precession

-While Schiff's theorem states that a static nuclear electric dipole moment (EDM) does not produce atomic and molecular EDMs, the axion induces an oscillating nuclear EDM which oscillates at the Larmor frequency.
+While Schiff's theorem states that a static nuclear electric dipole moment (EDM) does not produce atomic and molecular EDMs, the axion induces an oscillating nuclear EDM that oscillates at the Larmor frequency.
 If this nuclear EDM oscillation frequency is in resonance with an external electric field, a precession in the nuclear spin rotation occurs.
-This precession can be measured using precession magnetometry and if detected, would be evidence for Axions.
+This precession can be measured using precession magnetometry and if detected, would be evidence for axions.

 An experiment using this technique is the Cosmic Axion Spin Precession Experiment (CASPEr).